Maff1t/Maff1t.github.io/_posts/2019-04-01-VolgaCTF-TrustVM.md

 Encryption process
 -
-if each block had been encrypted with the same parameters and xored with the same key, the game would have finished, but unfortunatly it was more complicated.
+If each block had been encrypted with the same parameters and xored with the same key, the game would have finished, but unfortunatly it was more complicated.
 After a bit of dynamic analysis we understood that the process of encryption was defined like this:

 > xored1 = xor (cleartext0, xorkey)
-	first_crypted_block = crypt(xored1, 9, 5)
+> first_crypted_block = crypt(xored1, 9, 5)
-	xorkey = xor (cleartext0, crypt (xorkey, 13, 7))
+> xorkey = xor (cleartext0, crypt (xorkey, 13, 7))
-	xored2 = xor (cleartext1, xorkey)
+> xored2 = xor (cleartext1, xorkey)
-	second_crypted_block = crypt(xored2)
+> second_crypted_block = crypt(xored2)
-	...and so on
+> ...and so on

 Then what we have to do to invert this process is:

 > cleartext0 = xor ( decrypt(first_crypted_block, 9, 5), xorkey)
 > xorkey = xor (cleartext0, crypt (xorkey, 13, 7))
 > cleartext1 = xor (decrypt (second_crypted_block, 9, 5), xorkey)
 > ....

-You can notice that the xorkey is crypted with different parameters compared to the cleartext (another problem to figure out that got us crazy)
+You can notice that the xorkey is encrypted with different parameters compared to the cleartext (another problem to figure out that got us crazy)

 Conclusion
 -